-Pediatric Anaphylaxis
+Pediatric anaphylaxis

-What is Pediatric Anaphylaxis?
+What is pediatric anaphylaxis?

-Anaphylaxis is a severe, immediate, and potentially life-threatening allergic reaction that involves the child's entire body.
+Anaphylaxis (ana·phy·lax·is) is a severe, immediate, and potentially life-threatening allergic reaction that involves the child's entire body.
 It can occur within seconds or minutes of exposure to something the child is allergic to, such as a peanut or the venom from a bee sting.
 For instance, after suffering a bee sting, your child’s immune system becomes sensitized to the venom.
 That means that when your child is again exposed to the allergen, he may suffer an allergic reaction.

 Besides insect bites and stings, common causes include drugs and foods.
 About 3 million youngsters have a food allergy.